thinkle12/pyproteininference/README.md

 -y /path/to/params.yaml
 ```

-2. Run the standard commandline from an mzIdentML file
+2. Run the standard command line from an mzIdentML file
 ```shell
 protein_inference_cli.py \
 -f /path/to/target/file.mzid \